FREE SHIPPING - NO TAX

 Guy lines won't need to be re-tightened as much.

-Prevents mud dirtying side walls when raining.
+Prevents mud dirtying side walls when it rains.

 Discourages insects and animals from living under your tent.